barryclark/jekyll-now/_posts/2019-10-22-TEC-Day-2019-rundowni.md

 ![Happy TEC Campers](../images/TECDay-2019/TECCampers.jpg)

-What started as a sharp focus on mastering the technologies we needed to implement microservice architectures: containers, API Gateway, infrastructure as code is now fuller-blown and addresses technology, culture, and structure.
-This year we concentrated on new technologies like machine learning, leveraging managed cloud services, exploring serverless architectures.
-But also, how to tranfer this knowledge to develpment teams that are growing by 100% every six months, what kinds of thinking must be combined to build successful products, and what sort of mindset is needed to work as a full stack developer.
+What started as a sharp focus on mastering the technologies we needed to implement microservice architectures: containers, API Gateway, infrastructure as code, now addresses the entire spectrum of dev culture - technology, culture, and structure.
+Yes, we concentrated on new technologies like machine learning, leveraging managed cloud services, exploring serverless architectures, and more, but we also took a look at how to tranfer this knowledge to development teams that are growing by 100% every six months, what kinds of thinking must be combined to build successful products, and what sort of mindset is needed to work as a full stack developer.
 Here's what happened.

 ## The Talks

 This year’s keynote speaker Patrick Kua – was perfectly suited to address the full gamut of topics.
-In his talk, he outlined the N26 approach to building products: how the berlin-based bank addresses the needs of their customers, their business, and selects technology to build products that add real value for their customers.
+In his talk, he outlined the N26 approach to building products: how the berlin-based bank addresses the needs of their customers, their business, and selects technology to build products that add real value for the 3,500,000 people, who bank with them.

 ![The Kua](../images/TECDay-2019/KuaTalkBlog.jpg)

-Holger Reinhardt returned to present the serverless-powered SaaS product that he developed for the last 9 months for Adello, building a cloud-native, microservices application that can meet the micro-trading-like performance needs of the fast-paced advertising industry.
+Holger Reinhardt returned to present the serverless-powered SaaS product that he developed over the last 9 months for Adello, building a cloud-native, microservices application that can meet the micro-trading-like performance needs of the fast-paced advertising industry.

 After Holger was done it was time to break for lunch, and when we returned it was time to start with the breakout sessions.